3 Children Stabbed To Death In Reseda Apartment; Mother Liliana Carrillo Captured In Central Calif. After Going On Run

 Liliana Carillo, the 30-year-old woman suspected of killing her and Denton’s three small children, is in custody following a chase into Kern County, where she’s also accused of a carjacking during a run from police.

+The Los Angeles Police Department said Monday that it was seeking extradition to L.A.
+County after “conferring with the L.A.
+County District Attorney’s Office.”

+As of Monday afternoon, Carillo remained in custody in Tulare County, where she was arrested.

-The events unfolded Saturday morning at an apartment in the San Fernando Valley neighborhood of Reseda.
+According to authorities, the killings happened early Saturday morning in the San Fernando Valley neighborhood of Reseda.

-Los Angeles police confirmed to CBSLA that the stabbings were reported by the children’s grandmother at 9:30 a.m. at an apartment in the 8000 block of Reseda Boulevard.
+Los Angeles police confirmed that the stabbings were reported by the children’s grandmother at 9:30 a.m. at an apartment in the 8000 block of Reseda Boulevard.

 His family said that Carrillo and the kids had been staying with her mother in the small Reseda apartment after taking the children from their home in Northern California.